aldelaro5/Bug-Fables-Internal-Docs/docs/InputIO/Inputs.md

 - [Keyboard](Keyboard.md) (always enabled and available)
 - [Controllers](Controllers.md) (enabled by default, but it can be disabled and it is optional)

-The game has a total of 10 inputs that are identified by a number from 0 to 9.
+These schemes can be used to address a total of 10 game inputs that are identified by a number from 0 to 9.
 The association of an input id to the actual action is defined by convention that is respected throughout the game and it is the only way for the game to know if a specific input is pressed or not.

 Here is the table of the inputs ids to their matching action: